 Serving the Middle School & Upper School

-The Malcolm Library collection includes: online databases, nonfiction & fiction books, reference books, videos, audio books, magazines, newspapers, and eBooks.
+The Golden Bear Media Center collection includes: online databases, nonfiction & fiction books, reference books, videos, audio books, magazines, newspapers, and eBooks.

 Materials may be checked out for a period of three weeks and may be renewed twice.
 Lost books must be replaced at the student's or faculty's cost.
 All materials may be returned at the circulation desk during library hours.